Arthritis and Joint Pain: What You Should Know

 • Reduced ability to perform daily movements comfortably.

-Because these symptoms overlap with other conditions, professional evaluation is key.
+Because these symptoms overlap with other conditions, an evaluation is key.

 How Do You Relieve Hip Impingement?